awsdocs/amazon-workdocs-user-guide/doc_source/activity_feed.md

 # Tracking file activity<a name="activity_feed"></a>

 Use the Amazon WorkDocs activity feed to keep track of changes to your files and folders, and to see who made the changes\.
-The activity feed shows you when files were viewed, downloaded, commented on, shared, and deleted\.
-You can also search for specific files, folders or users, and you can filter activity feed searches by activity type and date modified\.
+The activity feed lists anyone who viewed downloaded, commented on, shared, or deleted a file\.
+You can also search for specific files, folders or users, and you can filter the results by activity type and date modified\.

-Administrators can view the activities performed by all users of a site\.
-For more information, see [Site\-wide activity feed](https://docs.aws.amazon.com/workdocs/latest/adminguide/site-activity.html)\.

 **To view the activity feed**

+1. Use the credentials provided by your administrator to log in to the Amazon WorkDocs web client\.

+1. Select the check box next to the folder that you want to view activities for\.
+**Note**
+Just select the check box\.
+Choosing the folder name opens the folder in Preview mode, and that disables the **Show Activity** command\.

-1. In the web client, choose **Activity** and browse to view the latest activities\.
+1. Open the **Actions** list, choose **More**, and then choose **Show Activity**\.

-1. To search and filter for specific activity, follow these steps:

-   1. In the search box, enter a file, folder, or user name\.

-   1. Choose **Filter**, then select **Activity Type**\.
-Choose a **Date Modified** option as needed\.

-   1. Choose **Apply**\.

-To see the activity feed of a file or folder, choose **Show Activity** from the file or folder menu\.
+   The **Results for** *file name* page appears and lists the activities taken on the file\.

+1. As needed, use the search box, plus the **Sort** and **Filter** commands to find an activity\.